3 Impressive Youngsters to Watch at EURO 2020

 Jérémy Doku

 Let’s face it: football is a game for the young.
 While there are quite a few major football stars performing remarkably well beyond their prime - think Messi at 33, Cristiano Ronaldo at 36, and Zlatan Ibrahimović at 39 - their time on the turf is definitely coming to an end.
-They’ll soon be replaced by a new generation of players both at the podiums of major tournaments and the headlines of sports portals like keo168.
+They’ll soon be replaced by a new generation of players both at the podiums of major tournaments and the headlines of sports portals.
 We already have some incredibly young players among the top talents of the day - think youngsters like 22-year-old Kylian Mbappé and 21-year-old João Félix, the two most expensive teenagers ever to be signed by major clubs.
 There are many other contenders coming - and the best time for them to stand out is certainly the European Championship that starts within a few days.

 Here are some talented youngsters to keep an eye on in the coming month.